Introduction

 MRI Scan

-MRI is widely recommended for detecting perianal abscesses because of its non-invasive, practical and highly accurate technology.
+MRI scan is widely recommended for detecting perianal abscesses because of its non-invasive, practical and highly accurate technology.
 It helps to show the anatomical connection between abscess and anal canal clearly.

 MRI is accurate at displaying fistulas and aid in the surgical planning to prevent a recurrence.